wg-osr/walkerga.github.io/pages/hex.md

 permalink: /hex
 ---

-To generate a Hex, choose a biom or roll 1D12:
+To generate a Hex, choose a biome or roll 1D12:

 1. [Arctic](/list/arctic)
 1. [Desert](/list/desert)